WSU-kduncan/s24cicd-beeksmai/README-CD.md

   - In my case, whenever the webhook gets a request, it should automatically run my container restart script
 - Where it should be on the instance
   - On my instance, it is in the home directory of the default user.
-    - On GitHub, it's located at UPLOAD HOOKS.JSON
+    - On GitHub, it's located at `Deploy/hooks.json`

 ### How to start the Webhook
 - To start the webhook, all you need to do is type this command `sudo /usr/bin/webhook -hooks hooks.json --verbose`